D-Pow/dotfiles/mac_E-Trade/Docs/Progress.md

     - E-Trade had notorious issues with the network going down, both within roll periods (happened twice a week, lasted for most of the work day) and randomly throughout the week (often from problems outside the team's control, e.g. a server goes down, was poorly configured, or another team changed a config file without informing our team)
     - I solved this in my free time by writing a very small open-source library for mocking network requests in the front-end.
 This way, devs could continue their work even in the presence of such a wide array of network issues
     - Added to multiple apps currently in use, as well as a scaffolding app that will serve as the foundation of all new React apps within E-Trade
-* Challenge and improve the way teams at E*TRADE code
+* Challenge and improve the way teams at E-TRADE code
     - I made multiple well-constructed points in the shared code channels, resulting in a deep consideration about how to write code and **improving our coding practices**
     - Completely revamped the way the premarket team worked. **Increased productivity of the whole team** by moving them from inefficient vim usage to IDE usage.
 Wrote a readme and scripts to make a **seamless transition** and easy usage so that they wouldn't have to do any configuration themselves
 * Consistently improve workflow efficiency and share with others